risk-first/website/menagerie/Complexity-Risk.md

 The great complexity-reducing mechanism of modularisation is that _you only have to consider your local environment_.

 So, we've looked at some measures of software structure complexity.
 We can say "this is more complex than this" for a given piece of code or structure.
-We've also looked at two ways to manage it:  [Abstrction](Glosssary#abstraction) and [Modularization](#Hierarchies-and-Modularisation).
+We've also looked at two ways to manage it:  [Abstraction](Glossary#abstraction) and [Modularisation](#Hierarchies-and-Modularisation).
 However, we've not really said why complexity entails [Risk](Glossary#Attendant-Risk).
 So let's address that now by looking at two analogies, [Mass](Complexity-Risk#Complexity-is-mass) and [Technical Debt](Complexity-Risk#technical-debt).

 ## Complexity is Mass